SMALL PHONE

 Hoses, wet floors, and ladders are commonly found around greenhouse walkways and can lead to costly injuries and workers’ compensation claims.
 Your insurance provider can work with you to minimize the risks around your workplace to help keep employees and customers safe.

 Reach out to your insurer for help in identifying possible problem areas or in creating a safety plan for your business.
-You can find additional safety resources by visiting hortica.com/safety.
-If you have any questions, give us a call at 800-851-7740.
-Ask for Loss Control & Safety Services.
+You can find explore our safety resources on our website.
+If you have any questions, contact our Loss Control & Safety Services team at 800-851-7740.

 Experience the Hortica difference.